 - Multiple Choice

-Continue to click "+New question" to add questions to the assessment.
+Continue to click the + button to add questions to the assessment.
 Follow the steps above to do so.

 Click "Save" when the assessment is complete.